dorukanc/html-css-playground/README.md

-# html-css-playground
+# html-css-js-playground

-This repo is for playing around with html and css.
+This repo is for playing around with html, css and js.